 Flanging is a delay effect that has been available in recording studios since at least the 1960s.
 Surprisingly little literature exists, although there is some [32,434,59,17,104,245].
 6.1

-The term ``flanging'' is said to have arisen from the way the effect was originally achieved by two tape machines set up to play the same tape in unison, with their outputs added together (mixed equally), as shown in Fig.5.2.
-To achieve the flanging effect, the flange of one of the supply reels is touched lightly to make it play a littler slower.
+The ``flanging'' effect can be understood by considering two tape machines set up to play the same tape in unison, with their outputs added together (mixed equally), as shown in Fig.5.2.
+To create the flanging effect, the flange of one of the supply reels can touched lightly to make it play a littler slower.
 This causes a delay to develop between the two tape machines.
 The flange is released, and the flange of the other supply reel is touched lightly to slow it down.
 This causes the delay to gradually disappear and then begin to grow again in the opposite direction.
 The delay is kept below the threshold of echo perception (e.g., only a few milliseconds in each direction).
 The process is repeated as desired, pressing the flange of each supply reel in alternation.
 The flanging effect has been described as a kind of ``whoosh'' passing subtly through the sound.6.2The effect is also compared to the sound of a jet passing overhead, in which the direct signal and ground reflection arrive at a varying relative delay .
 If flanging is done rapidly enough, an audible Doppler shift is introduced which approximates the ``Leslie'' effect commonly used for organs (see §5.9).